 Laura Linnan, ScD

-Dr. Linnan’s applied intervention research aims to prevent and control chronic diseases, e.g. cancer, CVD/stroke, diabetes and arthritis.
-She and her team apply community-based participatory research principles to plan, deliver and evaluate interventions in collaboration with individuals from worksites, colleges/universities, beauty and barbershops, public libraries and other settings.
-She also designs and develops innovative, mixed method, process and outcome evaluations.
+Dr. Linnan’s applied intervention research aims to prevent and control chronic diseases such as cancer, CVD/stroke, diabetes and arthritis.
+She is on the scientific advisory board for the University of Washington Prevention Research Center, and on two Centers for Excellence in Workforce Health (Harvard and Iowa).
+She has served on a variety of science advisory panels at CDC, NIOSH, ACS and NIH.
+Her multi-disciplinary research teams include students and community collaborators who apply community-based participatory research principles to plan, deliver and evaluate interventions that take place in worksites, colleges/universities, beauty and barbershops, childcare centers, churches, public libraries and other community settings.
+She also designs and applies innovative, mixed method designs, as well as rigorous process and outcome evaluations.

 ScD, Public Health, Harvard University, 1999